gregorriegler/gregorriegler.github.io/_drafts/2021-06-26-giving-a-tdd-crash-course-in-2-hours.md

 - **Learning by doing.**
    The training will have the participants experience TDD in practice, which is very important.
    We can explain what a baby step is and what the value of a fast test suite is.
-But the learners won't understand unless they experience it themselves.
+Still, learners won't understand unless they experience it themselves.

 - **Have learners talk the most.**
    In traditional training, the trainer talks more than 70% of the time, which doesn't help learners learn.